2009 North Korean parliamentary election

 Parliamentary elections were held in North Korea on 8 March 2009 to elect the members of the 12th Supreme People's Assembly.
-They were originally scheduled to be held in August 2008 but were postponed for unknown reasons.
-Observers of North Korea speculated that it was in relation to Kim Jong Il's ill health.
+They were originally scheduled to be held in August 2008 but were postponed.
+Analysts believe they were postponed due to Kim Jong-Il falling ill.

-All candidates standing in the elections in North Korea were members of one of the parties comprising the Democratic Front for the Reunification of the Fatherland.
-A single candidate, approved by the North-Korean leadership, ran in each of the 687 districts, thereby guaranteeing a full victory by the Democratic Front for the Reunification of the Fatherland, regardless of voter turnout.
-Kim Jong Il, the de facto leader of North Korea and the Chairman of the National Defence Commission, ran for election in Constituency 333.
+There was one candidate in each of the 687 voting districts, all of whom were pre-approved by North Korean leadership.

+Kim Jong-Il ran for election in constituency No. 333.
+That particular constituency was chosen because the number 3 is a lucky number among Koreans.

 Background

 The 11th Supreme People's Assembly was dissolved and elections were called for North Korea's 687 electoral districts on 7 January 2009.
 The elections were to be originally held as per North Korea's constitution in August 2008.

 The delay was not officially explained, but was believed to be related to the health of Kim Jong Il.
 The elections also come after a significant cabinet shuffle in recent months that saw the replacement of at least five members of cabinet.
 The elections were called for 8 March 2009 allowing leave for a 60-day campaign period.

 After dissolution, nominating committees in all 687 districts nominated Kim Jong Il to stand for election.
 The 333rd district was the first to file their nomination, so he decided to run in that district.
 In the previous assembly, Kim Jong Il represented the 649th election district.